gastonjed/AI4Devs-tdd-2510_Sr/prompts-GDT.md

 # Prompt 3

 having only one @backend/src/tests/tests-GDT.test.ts file looks a bit complex.
 Propose a plan to refactor it based on good practices.
 Do not implement it until I confirm it.
 If I approve, then both tests and docs  @backend/tests-GDT-documentation.md must be updated.

+# Prompt 4

+Looking at @backend/tests-GDT-documentation.md and @prompts-GDT.md, give me a simple, quick and summarized description that I can add in the PR.

+It must be in md format so I can copy and paste it